 There’s a reason why millennials say that company culture is one of the most important things they consider when looking for jobs.
 When you get it right, employees can’t wait to show up and contribute.
 They’re quick to help colleagues and eager to come up with new ideas.

 According to the Harvard Business Review, company culture is made up of six components:

 - Narrative.
-What is your company’s story?
-That narrative should be in your company’s DNA.
-If your company is all about team-building, for example, populate your Instagram page with candid shots from the team-building events you have throughout the year.
-Check out Hootsuite’s Instagram page to see how sharing pictures can showcase your happy team in action, making your company a more appealing place to work.
+What’s your story?
+Your company’s narrative helps shape your culture.
+If your business is all about team-building, for example, populate your Instagram page with candid shots from the internal events you have throughout the year.
+Check out Hootsuite’s Instagram for example.

-- Leaders need to live and breathe culture.The easiest way for managers and executives to help get everyone on board with company culture is by leading by example.
-Leaders need to do the same things they expect their employees to do.
-Following a 2008 launch failure, SpaceX CEO Elon Musk gave an emotional speech, proclaiming how determined he was to succeed and how hard he was prepared to work to make that happen.
-The speech inspired his entire team to keep moving forward together.
-The aerospace company has had many successes since then.
+- Leaders need to live and breathe culture.
+Leading by example is the easiest way for managers and executives to get everyone on board.
+Following a 2008 launch failure, SpaceX CEO Elon Musk gave an emotional speech, proclaiming how determined he was to succeed and how hard he was prepared to work.
+The speech inspired his entire team to keep moving forward.

 - Focus on the team.
-In strong company cultures, everybody — from the legal department to marketing to engineering to sales— works together to reach common objectives.
-Never forget that you are all in it together.
-Celebrate everyone’s contributions equally and give employees all the support you can.
-Culture Amp, for example, implemented a “team of teams” approach to operations, which entails creating teams full of folks with different skill sets and empowering them to do great things.
+In strong company cultures, everybody — from the legal department to marketing — works together to reach a common goal.
+Never forget that you are in it together.
+Celebrate everyone’s contributions and give employees all the support you can.
+Lattice’s praise tool encourages the celebration of colleagues’ achievements, paying dividends in terms of team spirit and business success.